 You procrastinate because of cognitive dissonance between your limbic system’s desire for instant gratification and your prefrontal cortex’s rational goals.
 Temporal discounting makes you favor immediate rewards, reducing motivation for long-term goals.
 Emotional regulation issues, like fear of failure and task aversion, amplify this.
 Perfectionism tendencies, decision fatigue, and self-control depletion further hinder your ability to tackle tasks, despite knowing the benefits of goal setting.

-What Is the 80/20 Rule Procrastination?
+What Is the 80/20 Rule of Procrastination?

 What Is the Root Cause of Procrastination?